TeachBooks/mirror_mude_book/book/observation_theory/03_WeightedLSQ.md

 ```

 ### Discussion on the weight matrix
 The weight matrix $\mathrm{W}$ expresses the (relative) weights between the observations.
-It is always a square matrix.
+It is always a symmetric square matrix.
 The size of the weight matrix depends on the number of observations, $m$.
 The size of the weight matrix is $m\times m$.

 If it is a unit matrix ($\mathrm{W=I}$), this implies that all observations have equal weight.
 Note that in this case the equations are equal to the ordinary least-squares solution.